2020 Chevy Corvette Is Far More Powerful Than the Official Specs Claim: Report

 When asked for an explanation for the discrepancy, Chevrolet told MT that the Corvette makes more power when cold and that the standardized tests the Society of Automotive Engineers used to officially rate the car generated more heat than the auto publication's standard dyno runs.

 Motor Trend's original story gives quite a bit more context into how it achieved its stats, an interesting look into how this sort of stuff is measured by the manufacturers, and is definitely worth a read.
-In any case, it's pretty safe to conclude that the 2020 C8 Corvette is yet another one of those cars that makes way more grunt than what its creators claim.
+In any case, it seems the 2020 C8 Corvette is another one of those cars that makes way more grunt than its creators claim.

 - RELATED2020 Chevrolet Corvette C8 Stingray Nearly 200 Pounds Heavier Than Outgoing C7That's like having an extra passenger in the car at all times.READ NOW